Starlink/pal/README.md

 distribution that comes with its own copies of PAL and SOFA and so can be installed directly from the `cpan` shell.

+A Python binding of PAL is available (<https://github.com/Starlink/palpy>).
+This is a standalone distribution that comes with its own copies of PAL and SOFA.

 The Starlink AST (<http://www.starlink.ac.uk/ast>) library now uses PAL and can be built either with a private PAL or with an external PAL.